-They can’t find, are you ready, what kind of animal is this?
-It’s like God has this, they cannot find food or water on their own.
+They cannot find food or water on their own.
 I mean, deer know where food is, rabbits can find water.
 Sheep, left to themselves, they’ll stay in one place, eat it until they eat all the roots and ruin the land, and unless someone guides or leads them, they’ll die.

 They are so easily frightened that if there is a stream with water that has any sound to it, they will not go over to a stream and stick their head in to get life-giving water because they’re afraid of the sound.
 That’s why a good shepherd will often dam up a stream and create a hole or a quiet place where he can lead and guide the sheep where they can get to drink.